-What are the physical sensations that come to you when you connect with feelings of lovingkindness and compassion?
+What are the physical sensations that come to you when you connect with feelings of loving-kindness and compassion?
 What are the images and thoughts that come?
-Just notice these thoughts, physical sensations and emotions – note them with gentle curiosity, without judgment.
+Just notice these thoughts, physical sensations and emotions – note them with gentle curiosity, without judgement.

 Now bring your attention, mindfulness and awareness back to your breath.
 Notice your inward and outward breath for a few moments.